benmvp/slides/2020/uidev/ts-react.md

 NOTES:
-- A render prop is just a special function prop
-  * That happens to return React
+- A render prop is just a special function prop that happens to return React
   * But it can be typed just like any other prop function
 - And with the power of **generics**, it can be _generically_ typed
   * **ONE:** The `List` component defines a generic parameter type `T`